 2 – Recognise the inner critic for what it is

 First recognise that inner critic for what it is.
 The inner critic is the voice of your self-doubt and fears.
-Your critic is trying to protect you … yet at the same time that critic is basing her opinions on old evidence from 10, 15 or even 20 years ago.
+Your critic is trying to protect you … yet at the same time that critic may be basing her opinions on old evidence from 10, 15 or even 20 years ago.
+Or perhaps a throwaway comment from somebody who doesn’t know you well.

-Goodness – I still remember my French teacher in Year 9 telling me “a lazy worker blames their tools” when I handed in homework covered in ink splotches where my pen had leaked on the page.
+I still remember my French teacher in Year 9 telling me “a lazy worker blames their tools”.
+I’d handed in my homework book covered in ink splotches because my pen had leaked on the page.

 3 – Acknowledge your achievements